[reprinted from fb, 11 Sept 2009]

 Downtown Minneapolis can be a very busy place.
 It was dead that day, as the government shut down the entire downtown business district as a potential high-risk target.

 And, of course, nothing has been the same since.
 Bush created the Department of Homeland Security, which has made flying in America an absolute pain in the butt to this day.
 We entered two theaters of war.
 The stock market plunged.
-I started a job at Best Buy, where they had to pull back the new Dream Theater record due to the album cover depicting the New York skyline surrounded by fire.
+I started a job at Best Buy, where they had to pull back the new Dream Theater record due to the album cover depicting the Manhattan skyline engulfed by fire.
 The night Bush addressed Congress, the entire store stopped to pay attention.

 And people actually gave a crap about one another for a while.
 American flags went up everywhere, leading to the cliche flag bumper sticker and yellow ribbon magnet stickers on cars.
 We rallied around the fact that we were attacked, and ready to take care of whoever the enemy was.